Gambling, Investing And Benjamin Franklin

 What I think the author gets at is the expectation of investing in the market has a history of showing positive results for those maintaining continuous exposure while putting $100 on every game since the first sportsbetting boards went up has a history of negative returns.

-It's certainly fair to say sportsbetting indiscriminately has a negative expected value due to the overround.
+It's certainly fair to say sports betting indiscriminately has a negative expected value due to the overround.
 It is not coherent.

 Image: Econ Library